A Future-Fit Business never seeks to influence market dynamics in ways that may contribute to hindering society’s progress toward future-fitness.

 This goal recognizes that any attempt to influence market dynamics in favour of the business must not in any way contribute to hindering progress toward future-fitness, in or beyond the company.
 For example, a Future-Fit company would never knowingly fund any organization that protests against more stringent toxic emissions laws.

-The requirement here is not to proactively lobby or campaign in favour of future-fit outcomes, but rather to ensure that no lobbying activity undermines them.
-This extends to cover any individual or organisation that lobbies or campaigns on behalf of its supporters, and which the company pays to support (e.g. through membership fees or donations), including but not limited to trade associations and lobbying firms, as well as political candidates, parties, committees and campaigns.
+The requirement here is not to proactively lobby or campaign in favour of Future-Fit outcomes, but rather to ensure that none of the company’s lobbying activities undermine them.
+This extends to cover any individual or organization that lobbies or campaigns on behalf of its supporters, and which the company pays to support (e.g. through membership fees or donations), including but not limited to trade associations and lobbying firms, as well as political candidates, parties, committees and campaigns.

-- Implement policies to ensure that the organization does not lobby against Future-Fit outcomes;
+- Implement policies to ensure that the organization does not lobby, or seek to influence, against Future-Fit outcomes; and

 - Disclose details of the lobbying contributions it makes.